davidjguru/the-russian-llulaby/content/blog/drupal-migrations-three-migrating-from-google-spreadsheet.md

 drupal@migrations-web:/var/www/html$
 ```

-´´´
 Ok, as a Source Plugin we can use the class Url.php (our file is exposed by URL).
-In the Url.php class, we see that we need some king of data parser (The Google Spread Sheet class).
+In the [Url.php class](https://git.drupalcode.org/project/migrate_plus/-/blob/8.x-5.x/src/Plugin/migrate/source/Url.php), we see that we need some king of data parser (The Google Spread Sheet class).
 ```
   /**
    * The data parser plugin.